Malta residence permit: how to get RP?

 • Can Maltese residence permit holders apply for citizenship?

-Yes.
-After 5 years of continuous legal residence in Malta under a valid residence permit foreign nationals may apply for citizenship by naturalisation, provided they meet integration, good conduct and language criteria.
-Approval remains at the discretion of the Minister and is not automatic.
+Yes, they can.
+After five years of continuous legal residence in Malta under a valid residence permit, foreign nationals may apply for Maltese citizenship by naturalisation, provided they meet integration, good conduct, and language requirements.
+Approval is discretionary and not automatic.

 • What are the tax obligations of Malta residence permit holders?

 Malta residents are taxed on income arising in Malta and on foreign income remitted to Malta.
-Income kept abroad is not taxed, and there are no inheritance, wealth, or gift taxes.
-The corporate tax rate is 35%, but refunds can reduce it to an effective 5—10%.
+Foreign income kept abroad is not taxed, and Malta imposes no inheritance, wealth, or gift taxes.
+The standard corporate tax rate is 35%, but shareholder refunds may reduce the effective tax rate to around 5—10%.

 Schedule a meeting